vega/vega-lite/site/docs/selection/selection.md

   * <a href="javascript:changeSpec('selection_resolution', 'selection_resolution_intersect')">`intersect`</a> -- each cell contains its own brush, and points are highlighted only if they fall within _all_ of these individual brushes.

 <div id="selection_resolution" class="vl-example" data-name="selection_resolution_global"></div>

+## Selection Configuration

+The default selection properties (including which transformations are invoked and the appearance of interval selection marks) are determined by the selection config (`config: selection: {...}` in the specification).
+It contains the following properties:

+{% include table.html props="single,multi,interval" source="SelectionConfig" %}